Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: Advanced processing and computing

 \subsection{Earth observation ecosystems -- new system architectures}

-The growing operational capability of global EO provides scientists and practitioners with a wealth of information that can be used for various EO applications.
-However, to take advantage of this data, users need significant expertise to validate their assumptions and gain insights.
-Recently, different EO exploitation platforms --- such as the Google Earth Engine, Open Data Cube, and Sentinel Hub -- have emerged to ease large-scale analyses by offering a certain level of processing and data abstraction~\cite{sudmanns_big_2020}.
-Yet, despite these benefits, all exploitation platforms rely on a heterogeneous set of technologies with varying sets of interfaces and data formats, making the federated use of these platforms difficult~\cite{Wall2021}.
-The openEO~\cite{schramm2021openeo} project goes in the right direction, but it requires users to do all the binding of the different EO platforms.
+Recently, different EO exploitation platforms --- such as the Google Earth Engine and Sentinel Hub -- have emerged to ease large-scale analyses by offering a certain level of processing and data abstraction~\cite{sudmanns_big_2020}.
+According to our knowledge, all exploitation platforms rely on a heterogeneous set of technologies with varying sets of interfaces and data formats, making the federated use of these platforms difficult~\cite{Wall2021}.
 We believe that EO technology must be interoperable and accessible to everyone in a seamless manner.
-The AgoraEO project is exploring this direction toward a decentralized, open, and unified EO ecosystem, where one can share, find, compose, and efficiently execute cross-platform EO assets~\cite{Wall2021}.
-With such EO ecosystems, the project aims at fostering innovation, by putting EO technology at the disposal of all, and improving EO data literacy for the EO application and service developers, space agencies, the space industry, the science community and the general public.
+The AgoraEO project explores this direction toward a decentralized, open, and unified EO ecosystem, where one can share, find, compose, and efficiently execute cross-platform EO assets~\cite{Wall2021}.
+Figure~\ref{fig:eoeco} illustrates an architecture for an EO ecosystem based on the actor model, which provides the flexibility to shape an EO ecosystem to applications needs~\cite{Wall2021}.
 However, building EO ecosystems is still a big challenge.
-First, assets are highly heterogeneous, ranging from datasets (e.g.~Sentinel data), processing tools (e.g.~SNAP and GDAL), and ML algorithms to high-performance computing clusters and human expertise (e.g.~an RS expert providing consultancy services).
+First, assets are highly heterogeneous, ranging from data archives, processing tools (e.g.~SNAP and GDAL), and ML algorithms to high-performance computing clusters and human expertise.
 This high heterogeneity renders asset management (storing, querying, and composition) an open problem~\cite{Traub2020}.
 Second, most EO analytics are exploratory, which requires fast query results.
-Third, data assets are naturally scattered across multiple sites and platforms, making conventional (AI-based) analytics hard.
+Third, data assets are naturally scattered across multiple sites and platforms, making AI-based analytics hard.
 It is necessary to devise a framework to support federated analytics.